New Members Orientation Video

 Your Union dues

 Union dues are a contribution Members make to their union based on their salary.
 All employees within a bargaining unit are required to pay dues at a predetermined formula supporting equality.
-This guaranties your Union to have the financial means to negotiate contracts, assist Members, offer training, pay for legal fees (arbitration), lobby the different governments on issues that are important to the Members, have an adequate strike fund, communications, organizing, etc.
+This guaranties your Union to have the financial means to negotiate contracts, assist Members, offer training, pay for legal fees (arbitration), lobby the different governments on issues that are important to the Members, have an adequate strike fund, communications, etc.

 What is the Rand Formula?